6th Workshop organised and co-hosted by the OECD and the UNDP

 The 2030 Agenda remains the blueprint to advance towards a strong, inclusive and sustainable recovery, and revamped international co-operation is indispensable.
 Effective co-operation and collective action depend on a strong and effective multilateral framework for policy action and continuous involvement of all relevant stakeholders and non-state actors to ensure that all voices are heard.
 Having been elevated to its current form against the backdrop of the 2008 Financial Crisis, once again, the G20 is faced with disruptions of global proportions and once again the G20 can play a critical role in taking on the challenges of our time: paving the way for a global recovery on a more sustainable development path.

-As previous editions of the workshop, the 6th edition in 2021 will focus on providing a platform for reflection and engagement, bringing together DWG delegates with experts, representatives of non-G20 countries, G20 engagement groups, and other guests for mutual exchange and inspiration.
-The discussions will highlight the G20’s achievements and potential to take action in this time of crises towards a more sustainable and more inclusive form of globalisation.
+As previous editions of the workshop, the 6th edition in 2021 focused on providing a platform for reflection and engagement, bringing together DWG delegates with experts, representatives of non-G20 countries, G20 engagement groups, and other guests for mutual exchange and inspiration.
+The discussions highlighted the G20’s achievements and potential to take action in this time of crises towards a more sustainable and more inclusive form of globalisation.